 As a mathematician working in relation to finance, why should I care?
 Between 2006-2011 I was the "RCUK's Academic Fellow in Financial Mathematics", the Academic Fellowship scheme was initiated by the UK government in the aftermath of the MMR vaccine fiasco and the problems with the introduction of GMOs to establish 800 scientists who would act as advocates for their discipline in the event that discipline became a subject of the news.

 In September 2008 I contacted the RCUK, my funders, about "what should I do", given that the world was in the grip of the Credit Crisis, the RCUK advised I contact the Science Media Centre, a publicly funded “venture working to promote the voices, stories and views of the scientific community to the national news media when science is in the headlines” to facilitate communication between mathematicians and science journalists on the credit crisis.
 I sent an e-mail to the SMC but did not here anything back.
 After I had been asked to appear on the BBC's Newsnight programme to discuss the science behind the Crisis, I phoned the SMC about my earlier contact.
 The SMC had decided that the Credit Crisis was not a science story, and therefore beyond their remit.
 This was really annoying because a highly political Press Officer, Fiona Fox, with no scientific credentials was telling me, someone who had a Physics BSc, had worked in a technology based industry, had a PhD in applied probability and was an established academic, what science was.
 The following February, I was contacted by the office of the Science Minister who asked me to collate the views of mathematicians n the Credit Crisis, they asked if I had any support from the SMC and I recounted the tale.
-Later that day I was contacted by the SMC to sort things out - some four months after the damage had been done.
+Later that day I was contacted by the SMC to sort things out - some four months after the damage had been done. (see also one of my first posts Was the Credit Crisis a Science Story)

 This experience with Ms Fox revealed to me some serious issues with British science.
 There are a hard-core of scientists, a vocal minority, who are convinced science is undervalued, because it is under-funded and the country is not run as a technocracy.
 They often complain that they are not taken seriously by society, while simultaneously withdrawing from addressing issues that are of concern to society: true science is about cosmology or particle physics, not about obesity or poverty.